Nine Mile Creek Corridor - Moving Bloomington Forward

 A sacred space to be and to breathe

-by Angie S, 5 months ago
+by Angie S, almost 2 years ago

 The park means family.
 My parents got engaged in Central Park - at the clearing by the bend in the creek.
 Moir park was there for my family on a tearful summer day in July 2020 for a socially distanced gathering following my grandma's funeral.
 We gathered under the big trees, at separate picnic tables, but together because of the park.
 The park is a safe haven.
 When I was barely able to get around after a car accident left me disabled for three years, the unpaved trail south of 106th offered a secluded and safe place for me to...
 Continue reading